Aynur Karimov

 I’ve long sympathized with this view, though never had a concrete explanation for why.
 Since these arguments felt like an explanation, I wrote something along these lines in my notes: “meetings are evil, companies should avoid them at all costs.”

-This happened to me everywhere — studying a technical pattern, brainstorming ideas with the product team, diving into new fields.
+This happened to me everywhere — studying a technical pattern, brainstorming ideas with a team, diving into new fields.
 I had a lot of “profound” notes (details), but the moment I tried to apply them practically or explain them to someone else, none of them made sense.

 That’s why I decided to change my approach.
-Today, if I hear that “meetings are evil,” I try to ask one question: “why?”.
+Now, if I hear that “meetings are evil,” I try to ask only a single question: “why?”
 From this question, I’ll start an hour-long adventure into cognitive psychology and management.
-I’ll shallowly (which is fine) explore concepts related to cognitive fatigue, decision-making patterns, and the lack of body language cues, skim through articles about successes and failures in asynchronous teams, and only then draw my own conclusions (details with exceptions).
+I’ll shallowly (which is fine) explore concepts related to cognitive fatigue, decision-making patterns, and the lack of body language cues, skim through articles about successes and failures in asynchronous teams, and only then draw my own conclusions.

 If a detail isn’t worth deep research, there’s a high chance I don’t need to remember it in the first place.
 I’ll try to forget about it, get it out of my head, and focus on something more important.